mariansollmann/guides/setup/README.md

 Add your [SSH-key for your GitHub-account](https://github.com/settings/ssh).

+Configure [notification routing](https://github.com/settings/notifications) for using your company email address.

 Make yourself acquainted with our [recommended git workflows](/workflow).

 Set up PhpStorm and/or IntelliJ IDEA